gvwilson/thirdbit/src/fiction/bear/index.md

 apples with her hands over her mouth.
-An enormous brown bear was grumbling to herself in front of her, while the skinniest man Noxy had ever seen made patting motions in the air with his hands at Manpa and Jinpa, who had drawn their swords.
+An enormous brown bear was grumbling to herself in front of her, while the skinniest man Noxy had ever seen made patting motions in the air with his hands at Manpa and Rinpa, who had drawn their swords.
 "It's all right, it's all right, she's fine, she's fine," the skinny man fretted.
 Noxy wasn't sure whether he was talking about the princess or the bear.